intoli/exodus/README.md

     This means that any libraries which are compiled for specific hardware drivers will only work on machines with the same drivers.
     A key example of this is the `libGLX_indirect.so` library which can link to either `libGLX_mesa.so` or `libGLX_nvidia.so` depending on which graphics card drivers are used on a given system.
     Bundling dependencies that are not locally available on the source machine is fundamentally outside the scope of what exodus is designed to do, and this will never change.
+- **Programs relying on /proc/self/exe** - Since we execute [ld-linux](https://linux.die.net/man/8/ld-linux) instead of of the actual application image, `/proc/self/exe` will point to the link-loader instead of the actual program.
+This can break some multi-call binaries relying on this information.

 ## Development